Barbara Canright: Career

 In 1939 the National Academy of Sciences approached Caltech's Guggenheim Aeronautical Laboratory (who were known around Caltech's campus as the "Suicide Squad" because of numerous experiments gone wrong) with a grant for Rocket Research of $1,000.
 The next year, the U.S. government invested $10,000 into the program, which prompted the group to hire outside help.

 One of the men who started JPL, Frank Malina, approached Barbara and Richard Canright for positions as mathematicians.
 Both Barbara and Richard accepted the positions which made Barbara the only female employee at JPL at the time.
 During her time at JPL, Canright calculated thrust from rocket engines and analyzed the data to increase performance.
 One of JPL's, and Canright's, crowning achievements was the successful use of rockets for bomber aircraft.

 After the successful development of jet propulsion bombers, JPL shifted its focus to designing a rocket which would reach a higher altitude than a helium-filled balloon.
 Canright, along with Melba Nead, Virginia Prettyman, and Macie Roberts, were responsible for calculating the potential of rocket propellants.
+During this period, Canright her husband Richard were introduced to Agape Lodge of Ordo Templi Orientis by JPL co-founder Jack Parsons.
+They became students and followers of Thelema, a religious movement started by Aleister Crowley.
+They were both initiated into the Order at Agape Lodge on July 18, 1942.

 In 1943, after the success of designing and testing of a rocket propellant, Canright became pregnant with her first child.
 Due to the unavailability of maternity leave in 1943, Canright had to resign.